Background of the SKU

 When you import PO information into a software asset management solution, one of the biggest challenges is to normalize the PO data and understand which applications they are related to.
 Most of the time (not always), purchasing departments tend to write a short description manually when issuing a purchase order that is never the same across two identical POs.
 They also attach the exact SKU related to the purchase.

-Using the SKU data will help a software asset management solution to automatically:
+Using the SKU data will help a SAM solution to automatically:

 - Normalize and translate incoming PO data